Download PDF

 - FDI Inflow:

-Guyana’s economic freedom score is 59.5, making its economy the 91st freest in the 2022 Index.
-Guyana is ranked 19th among 32 countries in the Americas region, and its overall score is above the regional average but below the world average.
+Guyana’s economic freedom score is 56.9, making its economy the 105th freest in the 2023 Index.
+Its score is 2.6 points lower than last year.
+Guyana is ranked 22nd out of 32 countries in the Americas region, and its overall score is below the world and regional averages.

 Background

-After former slaves in British Guyana settled in urban areas, indentured servants from India were recruited to work on plantations.
-Guyana’s ethno-cultural divide has led to a history of political turmoil and electoral violence that stretches back to its independence from the United Kingdom in 1966.
-Irfaan Ali of the leftist People’s Progressive Party/Civic became president in 2020 after months of uncertainty over disputed election results.
-Ali has pursued an agenda focused on creating local jobs and negotiating with foreign oil companies.
-Petroleum production from recently discovered offshore oilfields has transformed Guyana’s economy and is expected to raise GDP substantially.
+Guyana’s ethno-cultural divide has led to a history of political turmoil and electoral violence that stretches back to independence from the United Kingdom in 1966.
+Irfaan Ali of the leftist People’s Progressive Party/Civic has been president since 2020.
+His moderate agenda includes addressing Guyana’s nascent oil production and negotiating with foreign oil companies.
+Petroleum, recently discovered offshore, is expected to transform Guyana’s economy and raise GDP substantially.
+Ali has created a sovereign wealth fund that is subject to parliamentary oversight each fiscal year.
 Venezuela claims more than two-thirds of Guyana’s territory and has pursued annexation unsuccessfully in international courts.

 Rule of Law